-We are used to seeing more aggressive styling in previous Aston Martin Vantage models, such as those styling cues adopted in the GT8 and GT12, however the standard Vantage was quite subtle.
-This is not the case with this all-new Vantage.
-Specific attention is drawn to the rear of the car which is dominated by a fully-functioning diffuser, and a pair of prominent exhaust tips.
+Avid fans of the previous model will not be disappointed by the silhouette of the latest Vantage.
+Specific attention is drawn to the rear of the car, which is dominated by a fully-functioning diffuser, and a pair of prominent exhaust tips.

-The interior is wonderfully luxurious with, body hugging seats and materials wrapped in the finest leather and Alcantara®, with the 'cockpit' resembling a fighter jet somewhat, with buttons arranged in a commanding style within the centre console, complete with 8-inch LCD screen and if you wish, lashings of colour matching the car's exterior paint choice.
-As with many Aston Martin models, extras can be chosen from the 'Sports Plus Collection' comprising of Sports Seats and steering wheel, lashings of carbon fibre and a premium audio set-up too.
+Typical of Aston Martin, the interior is wonderfully luxurious, with body hugging sports seats and materials wrapped in the finest leather and Alcantara®.
+The cabin has taken inspiration from a fighter jet, with buttons arranged in a commanding style within the centre console.
+An 8-inch LCD screen completes the timeless layout, while lashings of colour matching the car's exterior body colour can be included inside.